japhba/japhba.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Jan Bauer
+title: Jan Philipp Bauer

 # Full name (for SEO)
-first_name: Jan
+first_name: Jan Philipp
 last_name: Bauer

 # Is this the primary user of the site?